 Digital Vacuum Absolute Pressure Gauge GDH 200-14

 Consistently producing high quality vacuum infusion parts is possible with the right tools.
 The “Made in Germany” GDH 200-14 is a digital vacuum absolute pressure gauge.
-It works like a Barometer and measures the pressure relative to absolute zero), thus it is unaffected by environment conditions such as altitude or weather!
+It works like a Barometer and measures the pressure relative to absolute zero), thus it is unaffected by different environment conditions.
 Unlike analog dial gauges – which are usually mounted on the vacuum pump or catch pot – the GDH 200 allows to precisely gauge the process quality with digital precision and accuracy..

 Benefits of GDH 200-14: